Genivia/ugrep/README.md

 compressed and uncompressed files that match the filename selection criteria (glob, extension, magic bytes, or file type) are searched only.
 For example, `ugrep -r -z -tc++` searches C++ files such as `main.cpp`, and also `main.cpp.gz` and `main.cpp.xz` when present.
-Also any cpio, tar, pax, and zip archives when present are searched for C++ files such as `main.cpp`.
+Also any cpio, pax, tar, and zip archives when present are searched for C++ files such as `main.cpp`.
 Use option `--stats` to see a list of the glob patterns applied to filter file pathnames in the recursive search and when searching archive contents.

-When option `-z` is used with options `-g`, `-O`, `-M`, or `-t` to search cpio, tar, pax, and zip archives, archived files that match the filename selection criteria are searched only.
+When option `-z` is used with options `-g`, `-O`, `-M`, or `-t` to search cpio, jar, pax, tar, and zip archives, archived files that match the filename selection criteria are searched only.

-Option `-z` uses task parallelism to speed up searching and may produce results for uncompressed files even faster than without option `-z`, depending on the OS and hardware.
+Option `-z` uses thread task parallelism to speed up searching by running the decompressor while searching the decompressed stream concurrently.

 To recursively search C++ files including compressed files for the word `my_function`, while skipping C and C++ comments: